 Quick hint: lectures tend to be longer than tutorials (or ‘tutes’) and generally introduce you to the content of your course.
 Tutorials are where you’ll engage with these ideas and discuss them with your classmates in a smaller group.

-One of the best parts about uni is meeting new people from all over.
-Your bubble is going to grow fast as you start meeting people from different backgrounds with different life experiences, so embrace it and don’t exclusively hang out with old friends.
+One of the best things about uni is meeting a bunch of new people.
+Your bubble is going to get bigger pretty fast, and you'll start meeting people from different backgrounds with different life experiences.
+Our advice: embrace it and don’t exclusively hang out with old friends.

-Don’t try and transcribe a two-hour lecture verbatim.
+Don’t try and transcribe a two-hour lecture word for word.
 You’re meant to engage with the content and ideas, so be careful not to bog yourself down in the nitty gritty.
 Pay full attention to your lecturer and jot down the important points to reflect on later.

-And remember when it comes time to revise, you can go online to access the lecture slides or listen to recordings later.
+And remember when it comes time for you to revise the content, you can go online to access the lecture slides or listen to recordings later.

 Gone are the days of the school uniform.
 You’re free to wear whatever you feel comfortable in and be an individual.
 Be yourself – some students don shorts and thongs, others prefer skirts and heels and every now and again a guy turns up in a cape.
 It’s part of the wondrous diversity of campus life.